OMNIALowCode/omnia3/docs/pages/omnia3/Deployment/omnia3_deploymentrequirements.md

     **Best practises**: avoid sharing the PostgreSQL server between multiple separate installations of OMNIA.
 As the platform allows modelers to write their own C# code, it could potentially lead to them accessing information of other installations.

 ### Optional
 - A Redis server, with support for Redis PubSub.
-Tested on version 4.0.9 and above. **Required** when scaling the platform horizontally - in that scenario, each instance will have to point to the same redis server.
+Tested on version 4.0.9 and above. **Required** in Production environments and when scaling the platform horizontally - in that scenario, each instance will have to point to the same redis server.

     **Best practises**: avoid sharing the redis server between multiple separate installations of OMNIA.
 As the platform allows modelers to write their own C# code, it could potentially lead to them accessing information of other installations.